 Meetings with communities

-In communities that might be affected by TAP, the project’s subcontractors organise meetings for local people to explain the Land Easement and Acquisition process, the Census and Asset Inventory survey, and the compensation principles.
-Attendees receive communications materials including a brochure explaining the project’s next steps.
+In communities affected by TAP, the project’s subcontractors organised meetings for local people to explain the Land Easement and Acquisition process, the Census and Asset Inventory survey, and the compensation principles.
+Attendees received communications materials including a brochure explaining the project’s next steps.